 A look into coloring, Montessorium: Intro to Colors aims to teach you the basic foundations of primary and secondary colors, shades, gradients, names of colors, mixing colors, and practicing fine motor skills.
 You are able to paint canvases, bringing the world to life in your own way.
 There are recaps throughout the app, testing to see if you can listen to the name of a color, find it, and select it.

 Made for children aged 6 and above, Star Walk Kids teaches you more about the galaxy.
 Unlike other apps about the stars, this game is kid friendly, providing a good interface for younger audiences.
 You can explore the solar system, see constellations, find the ISS and Hubble - as well as view different animated videos that give more facts and details about what can be found in outer space.
 It’s a great dive into the world beyond ours.
+It should really be included on the list of educational games that you'd play with your kids on your iPhone.

 Dino Tim is a maths game for three and up, with the goal of teaching their first few words, as well as basic counting, numbers, colors, vowels - all through a bunch of puzzles.
 Fine motor skills and coordination are easy to learn through this game, as the puzzles are quite intuitive and can be picked up quickly as you play.
 It’s a simple learning game that’s well done and well created.